Treatments

 Cognitive Processing Therapy (CPT) for PTSD

-CPT is an evidenced-based treatment for PTSD that has been evaluated by research.
+CPT is an evidence-based treatment for PTSD that has been evaluated by research.
 It focuses on identifying “stuck points”, places where the person’s thinking has become stuck since the traumatic event.
 Common stuck points include “It’s my fault”, “People can’t be trusted”, and “I’m broken”.
 The stuck points often fuel painful emotions (e.g., shame, guilt, fear, grief, and anger) and lead individuals to retreat from their lives and the world.
 These thoughts and the trauma-related emotions are explored in treatment with the goal of individuals developing beliefs that acknowledge the impact of the traumatic experience and take into account the context in which the event occurred.
 Individuals are encouraged to live their lives based on these new beliefs to establish “anti-PTSD lives.”

 The CPT protocol is 12 sessions.
 Sessions typically run 15-18 sessions to allow for “booster sessions.”